HackDavis/AISCWorkshop2024/README.md

 Side note: some devices use _pip_ others use _pip3_.
 You should check which version you have by

 - cd into server directory
+- python -m venv venv on Windows and python3 -m venv venv on mac/Linux
+- run .\venv\Scripts\activate on Windows and source venv/bin/activate on mac/Linux
 - run _pip3 install -r requirements.txt_ This will download all the necessary dependencies that our server might need!
 - run _python3 server.py_ This will start the server running it on a different local host.

 # Frontend with NextJS